-By introducing global elements into all classrooms, Champlain's Institute for Global Engagement (IGE) has made global learning a core element of Champlain's interdisciplinary curriculum and education.
+The Institute of Global Engagement's mission is to engage Champlain College students with a world of interconnected systems, cultures and fates through interdisciplinary inquiry.
+By introducing global elements into all classrooms, the IGE has made global learning a core element of Champlain's interdisciplinary curriculum and education.

 Our students are exposed to the tools they need to be globally-engaged citizens in today's society.
-Specifically, the IGE seeks to foster:
+Specifically, the IGE seeks to foster a sense of curiosity about other cultures, geographies and histories, and an awareness of how these distant places and viewpoints are often, in fact, already in relationships of contact and influence with students' own homes and lives.

 Outside the classroom environment, the IGE sponsors speakers, workshops, conversations and events on campus with global themes, in addition to efforts to host international visitors and provide globally-themed professional development for faculty.